vehicle-lang/vehicle/examples/windController/README.md

 Car controller example
 ======================

 A simple car controller that is formally proven to always keep the car on the road in the face of noisy sensor data and an unpredictable cross-wind.
-The network specification is verified in Marabou and then this result is connected to Agda and combined with a larger proof to prove that the car never leaves the road.
-A full description of the setup can be found in Section 2.1 of the [Vehicle paper](https://arxiv.org/pdf/2202.05207v1.pdf)):
+The specification is verified in Marabou and can then be exported to Agda and combined with a larger proof to prove that the car never leaves the road.
+A full description of the setup can be found in Section 2.1 of the [Vehicle paper](https://arxiv.org/pdf/2202.05207v1.pdf)).

 This folder contains the following files: